-- For the Executive Chairman, Chief Executive Officer, the Nomination and Remuneration Committee determines and makes recommendations to the Board on remuneration packages and other terms of employment having regard to the need to attract, retain and develop appropriately skilled people.
+- For the Executive Chairman, Chief Executive Officer, by the Nominations and Remuneration Committees and by the Board and with a view to attract, retain and develop appropriately skilled people.
 Remuneration is reviewed on an annual basis having regard to personal and corporate performance and relevant comparative information. - The remuneration of non-executive directors may not exceed in aggregate in any financial period the amount fixed by the Company at the general meeting. - For executives the Nomination and Remuneration Committee reviews remuneration policies and practices and makes recommendations to the Board regarding their approval.
 Remuneration is reviewed on an annual basis having regard to personal and corporate performance and relevant comparative information.